News

 Energize: The Federal Bureau of Prisons’ Technological Revolution

 As I write this, I sit at a TRULINCS computer in a federal prison’s housing unit.
 A set of in-ear JVC earbuds pump out Bush’s “Reasons” hit.
 This is accomplished through the SanDisk MP3 player that the headphones are connected to.
-This was not the case when I arrived in the Federal Bureau of Prisons in 2008, and it has greatly improved my quality of life.
+This was not the case when I arrived at the Federal Bureau of Prisons

 Read More »